 Valuable training also is afforded in the household work performed by students.
-Boarding students are responsible for the care of their rooms, and most students do some kind of work to help defray expenses.
+Boarding students are responsible for the care of their rooms, and most students help defray their expenses by work scholarships.
 All such work is supervised and is a part of the training program.
 It gives opportunity for training in dependability, industry, co-operation, and courtesy.
 In the care of their rooms, students are rated on cleanliness, tidiness, pleasing arrangements, and assumption of responsibility.